ontolex/frequency-attestation-corpus-information/index.md

 back to ([Table of Contents](#table-of-contents))

-The following diagram depicts the OntoLex module for frequency, attestation and corpus information (_frac_).
+The following diagram depicts the OntoLex module for frequency, attestation and corpus information (_OntoLex-FrAC_).
 Boxes represent classes of the model.
 Arrows with filled heads represent object properties.
-Arrows with empty heads represent rdfs:subClassOf.
+Arrows with empty heads represent `rdfs:subClassOf`.
 Vocabulary elements introduced by this module are shaded grey (classes) or set in _italics_.

 ![](http://www.plantuml.com/plantuml/proxy?src=https://raw.githubusercontent.com/ontolex/frequency-attestation-corpus-information/master/img/diagram-with-observation-compact.puml?cache=no)
 Fig. 2 OntoLex Module for Frequency, Attestation and Corpus Information (_FrAC_), overview (Draft)